Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 The signal will range from 0 (poor) to 100 (strongest).
 The model multiplies the "starting signal strength" of 100 by the distance between the antenna and the H3 cell, and it adds more noise as the H3 cell is further away.

-Clustering by H3 will enable CARTO to execute queries faster, which is beneficial for visualization purposes.
+Ordering by H3 will enable CARTO to execute queries faster, which is beneficial for visualization purposes.

 Run the following query: